JhoselinRam/scigrapher/README.md

 * `data` represents the `x` component of the data points.
 It can be one of the following options:
   * An array of numbers.
   * A function that returns an array of numbers.
-This function can accept two optional parameters:
+This function can accept two optional parameters in the following order:
     * An object that represents the dataset from which the method is called upon.
     * An object that represents the graph object that the dataset is bound to.
 * `callback` is a function that is run after the data is set but before the next render, this callback accept two optional arguments that represents the dataset object from which the method is called upon and the graph object that is bound to, in that order.

 > Note: Unlike the callback, If you define the data as a function, that function will be executed on each subsequent draw and the arguments will hold the latest state of the dataset and graph at the moment of the call.

-> Warning: Neither `dataX()` nor `draw()` should be called from within the data function, because that will cause a circular dependency and the program will halt.
+> Warning: Neither `dataX()` nor `draw()` should be called from within the data function, because that will cause a circular dependency and the program will stop.

+> Warning: Any dynamic property should not be read from within the data function, because that will cause a circular dependency and the program will stop.

+> Note: It is safe to call static properties.

 When the data is defined as a function, we say that is dynamically generated.